ZDSRepositories/dotwar/Myrmidon_Manual.md

 ## Gameplay

 ### Capture, Elimination, and Winning
 The attackers' goal is to capture Earth.
-Earth is instantly captured if any attacker is within 1.6e7 km or it.\
+Earth is instantly captured if any attacker is within 1.6e7 km of it.\
 The defenders' goal is to eliminate all attackers.
 An attacker is instantly destroyed if a defender gets within 1.12e7 km of it (70% of the capture radius.)\
 If all attackers are eliminated, the defenders win.\
 These numbers are slightly modified from the myrmidon '75 manual by Ward Cunningham.
 They are subject to tweaking :)